This unit is responsible for the safekeeping of records. It is divided into three areas: Data Management, Alarm Enforcement, and Custody Records.

 - Acting as a liaison between the courts, attorneys, and the public with regard to furnishing information.

 The Records Unit is located at the Sheriff’s Headquarters building located at

 407 South State Street in Syracuse, New York.
 Hours of Operation are: 8:00am to 4:00pm.

 Phone (315) 435-3010.

-You can request a report through the Records Unit in person, by mail, or online.
+You can request a report through the Records Unit by mail or online.
 (There is a nominal fee for the report.)

 NOTE: If a specific case is considered open, you will not be able to obtain any paperwork until the proper authorization is given.

-Request by mail: If you are requesting a report by mail, you must include the DR# or Case# along with the fee, and a self-addressed stamped envelope.
-There may be an instance when you are required to come to the Records office to display proper photo identification before the release of paperwork.
+Request by mail: If you are requesting a report by mail, you must include the DR# or Case# along with the fee, include a copy of your valid photo identification (Drivers License or Non-Drivers ID) and a self-addressed stamped envelope.